 And every bad ass knows their way around power tools.

 Once a month, Gina and I are each going to cover a different power tool.
 We are going to show you the basics of how the tool works and what it can do.

-This month, I am giving you the basics on how to use a drill and Gina is sharing the how-to of a jigsaw.
+This month, I am giving you the basics on cordless drills and Gina is sharing the how-to for a jigsaw.